 Graduate Adrian Jarvis talks about his experience studying for a PhD in the School of Education

-As well as the four research centres which sit within the School of Education, there are a number of highly successful research groups based within the departments which reflect the diversity of our research activity.
+The school also has a number of highly successful research centres based within the departments which reflect the diversity of our research activity.

 Our strategy towards research and research degrees is centred on three key principles: